MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/configure-your-platform-infrastructure/10_customize-the-name-and-icon-of-the-training-tab-in-ms-teams.md

 ---
 title: Customize the name and icon of the training tab in MS Teams
 original-url: https://docs.microsoftcommunitytraining.com/docs/customize-the-name-and-icon-of-the-training-tab-in-ms-teams
+author: nikotha
+ms.author: nikotha
+description: This article assumes you have followed the steps outlined in the MS Teams installation (upto Step 2) and received the Team Manifest file from the Customer Support Team.
 ---

 # Customize the name and icon of the training tab in MS Teams